vid-n3t/ie_meta_tag/readme.md

 * Drupal 7

 ## Purpose
-The d7_custom_mod_add_js_to_form module is a simple custom module that provides a js file for a specific form.
+The ie_meta_tag module injects the ie meta data into the documents html head.

-## Scope: What this module does
+## Scope: How and what this module does

-* Uses hook_form_alter to act on a specific form
+* Uses hook_theme to inject the meta data when the theme data is being processed.
 * Uses hook_help to provide information about the module to the site admin
-* Uses drupal_add_js to add a js file to the specified form
 * Uses drupal_set_message to push some debugging messages to the screen.
 These should be commented out on a live site
-* Includes some sample code for passing PHP vars to JS and using those vars in the js file
-* Includes some console logging in the js file

-## Out of Scope: What this module does not do

-* This module does not declare the js file in the .info file.
-We do not want to load this js file on every page
-* This module does not have an admin settings page

 ## Requirements